mpv-player/mpv/DOCS/man/options.rst

     The special value ``auto`` (default) will enable HDR peak computation automatically if compute shaders and SSBOs are supported.

+``--hdr-peak-decay-rate=<1.0..1000.0>``
+    The decay rate used for the HDR peak detection algorithm (default: 100.0).
+    This is only relevant when ``--hdr-compute-peak`` is enabled.
+Higher values make the peak decay more slowly, leading to more stable values at the cost of more "eye adaptation"-like effects (although this is mitigated somewhat by ``--hdr-scene-threshold``).
+A value of 1.0 (the lowest possible) disables all averaging, meaning each frame's value is used directly as measured, but doing this is not recommended for "noisy" sources since it may lead to excessive flicker.
+(In signal theory terms, this controls the time constant "tau" of an IIR low pass filter)

+``--hdr-scene-threshold-low=<0..10000>``, ``--hdr-scene-threshold-high=<0..10000>``
+    The lower and upper thresholds (in cd/m^2) for a brightness difference to be considered a scene change (default: 50 low, 200 high).
+This is only relevant when ``--hdr-compute-peak`` is enabled.
+Normally, small fluctuations in the frame brightness are compensated for by the peak averaging mechanism, but for large jumps in the brightness this can result in the frame remaining too bright or too dark for up to several seconds, depending on the value of ``--hdr-peak-decay-rate``.
+To counteract this, when the brightness between the running average and the current frame exceeds the low threshold, mpv will make the averaging filter more aggressive, up to the limit of the high threshold (at which point the filter becomes instant).

 ``--tone-mapping-desaturate=<0.0..1.0>``
     Apply desaturation for highlights (default: 0.75).
 The parameter controls the strength of the desaturation curve.
 A value of 0.0 completely disables